-Rheumatoid arthritis can affect other organs too such as eyes, lungs, heart or skin.
+Rheumatoid arthritis can affect other organs too such as the eyes, lungs, heart, or skin.

 Rheumatoid arthritis can affect all age groups including children.
-It affects people in 30’s 40’s with higher frequency over 50 years of age.
+It affects people in the ’30s ’40s. and higher frequency over 50 years of age.
 The disease is 3 times more common n females than males.

 - Swelling, redness, warmth in joints

-- Stiffness in the joints worse in morning getting better with movement
+- Stiffness in the joints worse in the morning getting better with movement

 - Some people can experience tiredness, weight loss, fever.

-Yes, there are certain conditions like fibromyalgia which cause generalized pain in muscles and soft tissue.
+Yes, there are certain conditions like fibromyalgia that cause generalized pain in muscles and soft tissue.

 Patients use phrases like “I hurt all over” or “I have head to toe pain”.
 They also describe poor sleep and feeling tired all the time.
 Patients may also have difficulties with headaches, irritable bowel syndrome, or mood.

-If the disease is left untreated it causes significant pain and disability in the person limiting day to day activities.
+If the disease is left untreated it causes significant pain and disability in the person limiting their day-to-day activities.
 Also, in the future, the disease can cause significant irreversible damage to the underlying joints resulting in deformities.

-With early diagnosis, treatment can be initiated with medicines which reduces pain and prevents damage in joints.
+With early diagnosis, treatment can be initiated with medicines that reduce pain and prevents damage to joints.

 Rheumatoid arthritis is a clinical diagnosis made by your Rheumatologist based on medical history and findings on physical examination.
 Blood tests can be ordered to look for inflammation and antibodies associated with Rheumatoid arthritis.

-Rheumatoid arthritis is an autoimmune disease which causes inflammation in the joints whereas Osteoarthritis is the disease of “wear and tear”.
+Rheumatoid arthritis is an autoimmune disease that causes inflammation in the joints whereas Osteoarthritis is the disease of “wear and tear”.